ipraveen/common-data/words.md

 # contemplating

-> o look at on all sides or in all its aspects; To consider as a possibility.
+> To look at on all sides or in all its aspects; To consider as a possibility.

 -   I'm contemplating leaving my job.